[15/X/15: last word on this here]

 Let’s assume arguendo that Adria Richards is precisely the sort of unsympathetic character Ronson portrays.
 (Of course, it’s also possible that being fired and then harassed for two years might have somewhat depleted her stock of empathy.)
 She is also – again, by Ronson’s account – the victim of a crime, and someone who lost a great deal more for complaining about the rude jokes told by “Hank” than Hank did for telling them.
 But somehow Ronson and Sommers sympathize only with “Hank.”
 Like millions of battered women and rape victims before her, apparently Adria Richards was asking for it.
 How is it possible that Ronson, Sommers, and editors of Esquire, and the publishers of Ronson’s book all missed a point which was obvious even to me, based entirely on Ronson’s own account?

 After all, I’m squarely in Ronson’s target audience.
 I’ve been the victim of enough “STFU-you-privileged-white-male” treatment to fully sympathize with someone in the position of “Hank.”
-My natural response to pompous unsolicited moral advice is a rude gesture; I’ve been known to respond to the two hours of dim-witted “sexual harassment” the University of California imposes on me every year by asserting I am already expert at sexual harassment and require no further training.
+My natural response to pompous unsolicited moral advice is a rude gesture; I’ve been known to respond to the two hours of dim-witted “sexual harassment” training the University of California imposes on me every year by asserting I am already expert at sexual harassment and require no further training.

 But how morally challenged do you have to be not to sympathize with Adria Richards, the victim not merely of organized intolerance but of a criminal conspiracy involving extortionate threats?